Land of Oz (theme park): Closure

-On Sunday, December 28, 1975, a fire was set to the Emerald City Amphitheater and surrounding gift shops.
+On Sunday, December 28, 1975, the Emerald City Amphitheater and surrounding gift shops caught on fire.
 Two buildings were destroyed, along with the park's offices, costumes, sound equipment, and props.
-At the same time, many items were stolen from the park's museum, including Judy Garland's Dorothy dress.
+At the same time, many items were stolen from the park's museum, including Judy Garland's Dorothy dress and the gatekeeper's jacket.
 Land of Oz would be rebuilt and managed by a new company, but it never recouped.
 Some reports state that the quality of the original park was not recaptured, and the cost to restore the park was deemed too high.
 It would finally close in 1980.

 After the park was closed, much of it fell into disrepair.
 Props were vandalized, stolen, or left exposed to the elements.
-Some of the park was saved, including most of the yellow brick road, a few munchkin houses, some of the later costumes, and sections of the witch's castle.
+Some of the park was saved, including most of the yellow brick road, a few Munchkin houses, some of the later costumes, and sections of the Witch's castle.
 A video and display of The Land of Oz were on exhibit at the Appalachian Cultural Museum, part of Appalachian State University, in Boone, North Carolina but the museum closed and the artifacts were returned to the park.

 Re-opening

 On July 4, 1991, the park was reopened for the day as part of the town of Beech Mountain's Independence Day celebration and as a kickoff to the redevelopment of the property into a condo complex.
 Visitors rode the ski lift up from the base of the adjacent Ski Beech.
 Watauga High School in nearby Boone, N.C. had staged a production of The Wizard of Oz as its spring musical a few months earlier and the student actors appeared in character and in costume to greet visitors as they came off the ski lift.
 Visitors then made their way to Dorothy's house, which was then the home of the property's owner, Alex Hufty Hays, and viewed a collection of original costumes and props from the 1939 movie.
 A year or so prior to this event, Appalachian State University in Boone opened its Appalachian Cultural Museum, which featured props and costumes from the theme park.
 The floor in this portion of the museum was paved with surplus yellow bricks that had been donated by their manufacturer, Sanford Brick, which had been made for the park but never used.

-The owners of the land began restoring portions of the park over the upcoming years.
+The owners of the land began restoring portions of the park over the following years.
 In the mid-nineties, the Autumn at Oz event began as a reunion for original park employees.
 This quickly grew in popularity as an annual public event, and by 2009 the festival had over 8,500 people attending.
 The event has expanded to include all of the characters from The Wizard of Oz, shows, Museum, Emerald City set up, Omaha Vendor Fair, Petting Zoo, Pony Rides, and other activities within the Oz Theme.
 Money raised during this event go back into renovations and upkeep of the park, as well as adding new attractions each year.